Particular/docs.particular.net/nservicebus/messaging/routing.md

 #### Default mapping

-By default, NServiceBus assumes that each endpoint has a single non-scaled-out instance without any *discriminators* (which means it is a local in MSMQ).
+By default, NServiceBus assumes that each endpoint has a single non-scaled-out instance without a *discriminator*.
 This default allows for running without any configuration on transports like SQL Server or RabbitMQ.

 #### Using config file